 The shock of the accident can make it almost impossible to tell how badly you have been injured, and the safest course of action is always to seek immediate medical care.

-Who Is Liable for My Bicycle Accident?
+Who is Liable for My Bicycle Accident?

 Liability will depend on how the crash happened.
 Most of the time, the party liable in a bike accident is the one whose carelessness caused the incident.
-This is known as “negligence.”

 Common types of negligent driver behaviors that cause bike accidents include: